xixu-me/git-desktop/docs/contributing/engineering-values.md

-# GitHub Desktop Engineering Values
+# Git Desktop Engineering Values

 There's value in defining what we as shepherds of this project believe are important traits and practices.
 As we grow and welcome new members into our team it's beneficial to have a sense of what guided us towards the product being implemented the way it has been.